 - Forming: In this stage, members are just getting to know each other and learning how to work together.
 People are generally very polite and minimal work gets done.
 The team may not be completely clear on its purpose, and ownership for the team lies with the leader.

-- Norming: During this stage, members begin to accept their roles on the team, defenses are lowered and relationships begin to deepen.
+- Norming: During this stage, members begin to accept their roles on the team with their scaling up job scorecard, defenses are lowered and relationships begin to deepen.
 Trust is being built and individuals will acknowledge their own weaknesses and ask for help.
 The team gains focus and begins to make progress, demonstrating alignment and acting like a real team for the first time.

 - Performing: This is where the team finally starts to thrive, in both results and in team spirit.
 Members are loyal and committed to the team’s results.
 They are able to balance individual needs and team requirements, and disagreements and differing opinions quickly surface and are handled.
 Productivity is high, deadlines are met and information flows easily.